dogweather/forkful/content/en/elixir/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular expressions (regex) in Elixir are used for searching, matching, and manipulating strings based on specific patterns.
-Programmers leverage regex for tasks like validating formats (email, URLs), parsing logs, or data extraction, thanks to its efficiency and versatility in string handling.

 ## How to:
 Elixir uses the `Regex` module, leveraging Erlang's regex library, for regex operations.
 Here are basic uses:

 ```elixir